IFFHS World's Best Goalkeeper: The World's Best Male Goalkeeper of the Decade (2001–2010)

 Iker Casillas ranked second in both rankings.

-The World's Best Man Goalkeeper of the Past 25 Years: 1987–2012
+The World's Best Male Goalkeeper of the Past 25 Years: 1987–2012

 In 2012, the IFFHS also voted on The World's Best Goalkeeper of the past 25 years, taking into consideration goalkeepers' performances between 1987 – the year of the award's inception – and 2012; the award was won by the Italy's Gianluigi Buffon running ahead of Iker Casillas and Edwin van der Sar.